Title IX

 New Title IX Regulations:

-The U.S. Department of Education issued the new regulations on May 6, 2020, with the requirement that they be implemented on Aug.
-14, 2020.
+The U.S. Department of Education issued the new regulations on April 19, 2024, with the requirement that they be implemented Fall 2024.

-Following the Department of Education's publication of final regulations under Title IX, Monmouth College has updated Anti-Harassment/Discrimination Policy as of August 14, 2020.
+Following the Department of Education's publication of final regulations under Title IX, Eureka College has updated the Eureka College Title IX Policy for Sex Discrimination as of September 6, 2024.

-Eureka College will continue to provide confidential advisors, supportive measures, and resources to all parties involved in harassment and discrimination complaints.
+Eureka College continues to provide confidential advisors, supportive measures, and resources to all parties involved in harassment and discrimination complaints.

 For more information regarding the new federal regulations, please check below: